Industrial Hygiene Testing

 Clark provides sampling and analysis on both air samples and bulk materials.

-Clark is accredited by AIHA LAP, LLC for method: NIOSH 7500
+Clark is accredited by AIHA LAP for method: NIOSH 7500

 Clark Testing and Resolution provide complete end-to-end EHS project management, including program analysis and regulatory compliance.
 Our team proudly possesses accredited Industrial Hygienist (CIH) and accredited Safety Professional (CSP) credentials as well as industrial hygiene laboratory accreditation through the American Industrial Hygiene Association Laboratory Accreditation Program (AIHA LAP).
 This combined expertise assures that all projects are managed with the highest focus on integrity, accuracy, and effectiveness.